telexyz/kim/project/docs/PAPER.md

 the 5-day model, 708, 866 for 20-day, and 2, 952, 962 for 60-day models, respectively.22 Of
 course, the effective parameterization of these models is much smaller than this parameter count due to heavy regularization that shrinks most parameters close to zero.

+## CNN Prediction for US Stock Returns

+We use daily stock data from CRSP for all firms listed on NYSE, AMEX, and NASDAQ.
+Our sample runs from 1993–2019 based on the fact that daily opening, high, and low prices first become available in June 1992.

+In each image, we normalize the first day closing price to one, and construct each subsequent daily close from returns (RET_t) according to p_t+1 = (1 + RET_t+1)p_t.